Monsta X: 2022: U.S. tour and contract renewals

-2023: Minhyuk's enlistment
+2023: International performances and members' enlistment

 On January 9, the group released their twelfth EP Reason, with the lead single "Beautiful Liar".

 In February, all Starship Entertainment's artists, including Monsta X, will be part of the mobile application Dear U bubble after the closing of Universe.
 On February 10, the group took over the metaverse in iHeartLand's State Farm Park, performing their hit songs, where several other artists, including Charlie Puth, Lauv, and Pentatonix participated.
-They will release their first "self-produced" content MONMUKGO through their YouTube channel, starting on February 28.
+They released their first "self-produced" content MONMUKGO through their YouTube channel, starting on February 28.

 On March 3, the group was featured in March issue of the magazine Children's Garden as "the leading figure in K-pop", with the theme of "voice".
 It will tackle their overall activities, including dancing and singing skills, as well as lyricist and composition skills, from the debut to the present.

-On April 4, Minhyuk will enlists for his mandatory military service as an active duty soldier.
-On April 21, Monsta X will perform for We Bridge Music Festival & Expo in Las Vegas, Nevada as its headliner.
-On the same day, Shownu will be discharged from military service as a social worker.
+On April 4, Minhyuk enlisted for his mandatory military service as an active duty soldier.
+On April 21, Monsta X attended and performed in the We Bridge Music Festival & Expo, held at the Mandalay Bay Convention Center's Michelob Ultra Arena in Las Vegas, Nevada, as its headliner.
+On the same day, Shownu was discharged from his mandatory military service as a social worker.

+On July 24, Joohoney enlisted for his mandatory military service as an active duty soldier.

+On August 22, Kihyun enlisted for his mandatory military service as an active duty soldier.

+On November 14, Hyungwon enlisted for his mandatory military service as an active duty soldier.

+2024: Focus on solo activities and Minhyuk's discharge

+On January 1, it was announced that the remaining active members (Shownu and I.M) will focus on their individual activities.

+On April 24, Starship announced that the group will be having the "Monsta X: Welcome Party" pop-up store, on May 9–15, in commemoration of their 9th debut anniversary.

+On October 3, Minhyuk was discharged from his mandatory military service as an active duty soldier.